Comet C/2025 A6 (Lemmon) -A return of an Anglo-Saxon comet?

 L = taller long stone

-Credit: Annotated Google maps image
+Credit: Annotated Google Maps image

-Finally, I should add that within the Opie photographs none were taken in the direction of Hawks Tor in the west.
+Finally, I should add that within the Opie photographs, none were taken in the direction of Hawks Tor in the west.
 This has been identified by Cheryl Straffon and John Barnett as an equinox setting position when standing in the circle.
 When visiting the circle in more recent times the Tor can still be seen in the gap made by the plantation to the west and is the one remaining solar alignment that could be viewed in action.
 Maybe one day the larger plantation trees will be replaced with smaller saplings and make the other viewpoints possible.

 Access to the Stanley Opie collection and all the other wonderful historic digitalised images that the library has can be made here: